0x646e78/sonarq/README.md

-sonarq - a local sonarqube scanning solution
+sonarq - Local sonarqube scanning solution
 ---

-`sonarq.py` provides a local sonarqube scanner & server solution, driven from the cli.
+`sonarq.py` provides a quick & easy local sonarqube scanner & server solution, driven from the cli.

-It uses ephemeral scanners and creates/starts a sonarqube server with local web access.
+sonarq was created to assist whitebox application assessments.
+It uses docker to run ephemeral scanners and a sonarqube server available locally.

 ## Use